Regina Lulka, AMI, B.A.H, M. Ed

 It is with much satisfaction and pride that I look back at my studies and career and see: that my research is being used; that the teachers I trained and mentored are finding fulfillment in their work; and that my former students have grown up to be wonderful people who are contributing members of their communities.

-Coordinator, Judaic Studies
+Vice-Principal, Judaic Studies

 I am Sarit and I have the special privilege of being both a parent and returning faculty member at MJDS.
 After all this time I continue to be drawn to this unique school that allows our students to discover themselves in an environment that encourages free thought and self-directed development.
 The emphasis on these values has given my own children the skills to learn from real life situations and create special and empathetic social relationships.

-As the Judaic Studies Coordinator I value the discussions I have with our students about their explorations and recent discoveries.
+As the Vice-Principal, Judaic Studies, I value the discussions I have with our students about their explorations and recent discoveries.
 It is easy to see the results of their individualized learning in their enthusiasm and eagerness to share their ideas and opinions.
 I believe in the two major teaching philosophies of love and respect, which are central to both Jewish and Montessori values.
 I believe that these guide us in building successful communities and educational systems.